The generalized Hierarchical Gaussian Filter: Conclusions

 \section{Conclusions}

-Our work makes several contributions.
+The work presented here makes several contributions.
 First, our extension to \textsf{value coupling} includes principles of predictive coding in the HGF framework.
 This offers a general and versatile modelling framework, offering an approximation to optimal Bayesian inference for different types of interactions between states in the world, allowing for inter-individual differences in the dynamics of belief updating, and providing a principled treatment of the multiple forms of uncertainties agents are confronted with.

-Second, we present a modular architecture for the perceptual model of the HGF, where beliefs represent nodes in a network that performs three basic computational steps: an \textsf{Update} step, a \textsf{PE} step, and a \textsf{prediction} step, in response to each sensory input.
-While the equations for these steps differ depending on the coupling of a node to other nodes, we identify a generic structure that allows for a modular implementation, in which nodes can easily be added to or removed from a network, without having to derive the ensuing update equations for the model anew.
-We provide such an implementation in two open-source projects (in Python: \url{https://github.com/ilabcode/pyhgf}, \cite{legrand_in_prep_2023}; in Julia: \url{https://github.com/ilabcode/HierarchicalGaussianFiltering.jl}, \cite{waade_in_prep_2023}; inclusion in the TAPAS software collection \citep{frassle_tapas_2021} is pending).
+Second, we present a modular architecture for HGF networks, where beliefs represent nodes that perform three basic computational steps: an \textsf{Update} step, a \textsf{PE} step, and a \textsf{prediction} step, in response to new input.
+While the equations for these steps differ depending on the coupling of a node to other nodes, we identify a generic structure that allows for a modular implementation, in which nodes can easily be added to or removed from a network, without having to derive the corresponding update equations for the model anew.
+This feature takes significant load off researchers wanting to apply this modelling framework and to create custom models that suit their experiments.
+We provide such implementations in two open-source projects \citep{legrand2024,waade_in_prep_2023} which are available as part of the TAPAS software collection \citep[\url{https://github.com/ComputationalPsychiatry}][]{frassle_tapas_2021}.

-Finally, by considering the case of \textsf{value coupling} and deriving the message passing scheme implied by the HGF, we enable a formal comparison to other proposed architectures for hierarchical Bayesian inference, most prominently Bayesian (or generalized) predictive coding.
+Finally, by considering the case of nonlinear \textsf{value coupling} and deriving the message passing scheme implied by this, we enable a formal comparison to other proposed architectures for hierarchical Bayesian inference, most prominently Bayesian (or generalized) predictive coding \citep{bastos2012,shipp2016} and belief propagation in active inference \citep[e.g., Fig. 5.1 in][]{parr2022}.